CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 - In Decision Manager → Configuration → Extended Settings enable Decision Manager for Authorization
   - Also ensure the reply flags are set to DREVIEW and DREJECT
+  - If you need EBC to trigger Authorization Reversal automatically during Reject After Auth cases, make sure that you check the checkbox under Decision Manager->Configuration->Extended Settings to enable it.
+Otherwise, plugin will automatically trigger Authorization Reversal
+  - When Sale transaction is in review state, before reviewing it navigate to Decision Manager->Configuration->Extended Settings and make sure to select the "Enable Settlement With Selected" for payment processing.
+And while accepting the order, always make sure that settle checkbox is checked and the amount being settled matches with the total authorization amount, as the plugin will not support the partial settlement

 - In Decision Manager → Configuration → Profiles create a new profile and set it as default
   - Disable the Threshold Rule Generator